hbina/hbina/README.md

 Link to the repository: [smolset](https://github.com/hbina/smolset)

+## diect-rs

+A simple `Redis`-like dictionary containing values that is annotated to expire at some point.
+This is convenient if one desires to have a simple service that can act as a cookie validity verifier.

+Link to the repository: [diect-rs](https://github.com/hbina/diect-rs)

 ## pixieve-rs

 An unofficial fork of (an abandoned) an unofficial library to interface with the `pixiv` image hosting website.
 I am planning on using this to create a GUI for `pixiv`.
 It is quite hard to reverse engineer the various `Python` libraries for its API because `pixiv` does not officially document them.